cs3216/cs3216.github.io/assignments/mobile/index.md

 ### Presentation

-Your team (or maybe just your user interface designer) should spend some time designing a good UI: a good UI helps keep users.
+Your team (or maybe just your user interface designer) should spend some time designing a good UI; a good UI helps keep users.
 Although the functionality of your application is important, the way that it provides the functionality is just as important.
 Users will not continue using an application that is difficult to use, regardless how technically